zkxxdiv/eiffel-operations-extension/usage-examples/artifact-deployment-lifecycle.md

 Introduction
 To understand the lifecycle of an artifact we must go back and start at the source.
 The origins of an artifact begin with the first checkin of code.
 Over time multiple commits & mergers culminate in the first built version of an artifact.
-This new artifact then goes through testing to ensure that the desired functionality and quality level etc,.of the artifact has been achieved.
+This new artifact then goes through testing to ensure that the desired functionality and quality level etcera of the artifact has been achieved.
 Once this has been established the artifact is released and deployed into Operations where it lives until it is replaced by another version and then finally it is discontinued from use altogether.
 Having the capability to track & trace the entire lifecycle of artifacts is highly desirable in a CI/CD context.
 In the context of continuous deployment, track and trace may be achieved by employing events such as EiffelServiceDeployedEvent, EiffelArtifactDeployedEvent & EiffelServiceStartedEvent.